ThingSet/thingset.github.io/docs/spec/v0.6/appl_binary_mode.md

     83                                      # Valid.

 Note that the endpoint is the object of the executable function itself.
 Data can be passed to the called function as the second parameter, but the `Device/xReset` function does not require any parameters, so it receives an empty array.

+Functions may return payload data, in which case the response is `0x85` followed by the content.

 ## Published statements